 \subsubsection{Multi-objective environments, combining safety and performance}

 \textbf{Including multiple safety objectives and multiple performance objectives.
 The agent should balance the objectives, not just maximize one of them.
-Utility-monster mitigation stage two - Support for diminishing returns.}
+Utility-monster mitigation stage 2 - Support for diminishing returns.}

-The body has multiple needs which all need to be met in order to survive.
-It is not sufficient to just maximize the one which can be obtained easiest.
+The body has multiple needs, all of which need to be met in order to survive.
+It is not sufficient to just maximize the one that can be obtained the easiest.
 An example set of such needs is balancing the needs for food and water (safety objectives) while collecting gold and silver coins (performance objectives).

 \subsubsubsection{\textbf{Environment "Food-Drink Homeostasis"}}

 The idea here is that eating food does not compensate for the lack of drink and drinking a lot does not compensate for neglecting to eat.
 Both activities need to be balanced during some time granularity.